UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models: Experimental Results

-\truevul{} improves the model's vulnerability detection by 3\% in intra-project settings on BigVul.
-Causal learning significantly focuses on causal signals that compensate for the loss of spurious features, ultimately improving intra-project performance~\cite{Rahman:2024:TowardsCausalDeepLearningforVulnerabilityDetection}.
-In cross-project settings on MegaVul and SARD, \truevul{} improves the model's vulnerability detection by 45\%, showing the potential to improve generalisability.
-Since the spurious features may not be present in the cross-project data, learning to ignore them helps \truevul{} to significantly improve performance.
+\truevul{} improve vulnerability detection by 3\% in intra-project settings on BigVul.
+Causal learning focuses on causal signals that compensate for the loss of spurious features, ultimately improving intra-project performance~\cite{Rahman:2024:TowardsCausalDeepLearningforVulnerabilityDetection}.
+In cross-project settings on MegaVul and SARD, \truevul{} improves vulnerability detection by 45\%, showing the potential to improve generalisability.
+Since the spurious features may not be present in the cross-project data, learning to ignore them helps significantly improve performance.

-\truevul{} also enhances the model's trustworthiness, achieving improvements of 6\% in $\overline{IoU}$ and 9\% in $\overline{\mathcal{T}}$.
-Compared to CausalVul, \truevul{} generally achieves better results.
+\truevul{} enhances model trustworthiness by 6\% in $\overline{IoU}$ and 9\% in $\overline{\mathcal{T}}$.
+Compared to CausalVul, \truevul{} generally performs better.
 While CausalVul occasionally attains equal F1-score, it often shows lower trustworthiness in $\overline{IoU}$ and $\overline{\mathcal{T}}$.
-By ignoring spurious features beyond variable names and APIs, \truevul{} can significantly improve the trustworthiness of detection models, suggesting them focus on the root causes of the vulnerabilities instead of the spurious features.
+By ignoring spurious features beyond variable names and APIs, \truevul{} can significantly improve the trustworthiness, helping models focus on the root causes of the vulnerabilities instead of the spurious features.

+We further perform the ESD test~\cite{Tantithamthavorn:2017:AnEmpiricalComparisonofModelValidationTechniquesforDefectPredictionModels} that partitions the approaches into statistically distinct groups with non-negligible difference.
+Figure~\ref{fig:ScottKnottESD_imp} shows that the models of \truevul{} are statistically significantly better than those of CausalVul and Vanilla in both performance (e.g., F1-score) and trustworthiness (e.g., $\overline{IoU}$ and $\overline{\mathcal{T}}$).
+On the other hand, only improved F1-score by CausalVul is statistically significant compared to Vanilla, while the improved trustworthiness in $\overline{IoU}$ is not.